Does block size matter in randomized block Krylov low-rank approximation?: Introduction

 In particular, we focus on the use of Krylov methods for the \emph{low-rank approximation problem:} \begin{problem}[Low-rank approximation] Given $\mA\in\bbR^{n\times d}$ and an accuracy target $\varepsilon>0$, find a rank-$k$ matrix $\hat\mA$ such that:

 Here, $\nnnorm{\cdot}$ is either the Frobenius or spectral norm, $\llbracket \mA \rrbracket_k$ is an optimal rank-$k$ approximation to $\mA$, $\vq_i$ is the \variableth{i} right singular vector of $\hat\mA$, and $\sigma_i$ is the \variableth{i} largest singular value of $\mA$. \end{problem} \Cref{problem:LRA} asks for an approximation $\hat\mA$ with (a) approximation error competitive with the best possible rank-$k$ approximation $\llbracket \mA \rrbracket_k$ and (b) with singular vectors that capture the ``high-energy'' directions in \mA.
 Algorithms for obtaining these guarantees have been widely studied in both theoretical computer science \cite{Sar06,CW09,Woo14,DM16,CW17} and computational mathematics \cite{RST10,HMT11,GM13,Gu15,DI19,TW23}.
 It is common to consider just condition (a).
+The techniques used in this paper immediately lead to both guarantees.

 \emph{Randomized block Krylov iteration} (RBKI) is widely considered one of the most effective algorithms for low-rank approximation \cite{MM15,TW23}.
 It offers the best known theoretical guarantees for \Cref{problem:LRA} \cite{BCW22a,MMM24}, nearly matches lower bounds in natural models of computation \cite{SER18,BN23a}, and is successful in practice \cite{M+23,TW23}.
 In order to approximate a general matrix \(\mA\in\bbR^{n \times d}\), we first generate a starting block matrix \(\mG\in\bbR^{n \times b}\) with \emph{block size} \(b\).
 Often, \mG is chosen to be a standard Gaussian matrix.
 Then, we construct a matrix \(\mZ\in\bbR^{d \times qb}\) with orthonormal columns whose span is the \emph{block Krylov subspace}